apache/activemq-apollo/readme.md

-The thread model allows Apollo to reach very high levels of scaleability and efficiency, but it places a huge restriction on the developer: all the tasks it executes should be non-blocking and ideally lock-free and wait free.
+The thread model allows Apollo to reach very high levels of scaleability and efficiency, but it places a huge restriction on the developer: all the tasks it executes must be non-blocking and ideally lock-free and wait free.
 This means that the previous ActiveMQ broker architecture had to go through a major overhaul.
-For example, synchronous broker interfaces had to be changed so that they would instead return results via asynchronous callbacks.
+All synchronous broker interfaces had to be changed so that they would instead return results via asynchronous callbacks.

 ### Scala 2.8 Implementation